Save up to $700

 The Musée de la Civilisation is a leading cultural museum located near the Old Port in Quebec City.
 The Musée de la Civilisation was established in 1988 to present exhibitions that explore Quebec's social, historical, and artistic development, and civilizations around the world.
 The museum combines modern architecture with interactive displays, showcasing themes (Indigenous heritage, contemporary culture, and global connections).
 Permanent and rotating exhibits feature artifacts, multimedia installations, and educational programs designed to engage visitors of all ages.
 The Musée de la Civilisation serves as a centre for cultural reflection and learning, highlighting the evolution of human society and Quebec’s place within it.

-Montreal is a vibrant metropolitan city located in the province of Quebec, situated on the Island of Montreal at the confluence of the Saint Lawrence and Ottawa Rivers.
-Montreal is Canada’s second-largest city and is recognized as the cultural capital of the country.
+Montreal is Canada’s second-largest city and is considered by many to be the cultural capital of the country.
 The city is known for its blend of French and English heritage, European-inspired architecture, diverse neighbourhoods, and thriving culinary scene.
 The Things to do Montreal include exploring the city’s historic district, Old Montreal, which features cobblestone streets, Gothic Revival churches, and scenic waterfront views that reflect its rich colonial past.

 Trois-Rivières is a historic city located in the province of Quebec, positioned at the meeting point of the Saint-Maurice and Saint Lawrence Rivers.
 Trois-Rivières is one of the oldest cities in Canada and serves as a cultural and industrial hub between Montreal and Quebec City, founded in 1634.
 The city is known for its preserved colonial architecture, riverside setting, and strong connection to Quebec’s French heritage.
 The downtown area features narrow streets, heritage buildings, and artistic spaces that reflect its historical charm while maintaining a modern urban atmosphere.

 Drummondville is a dynamic city located in the Centre-du-Québec region along the Saint-François River.
-Drummondville has grown into a thriving industrial and cultural centre that connects major routes between Montreal and Quebec City, established in 1815.
 The city is known for its balance of urban development and small-town charm, featuring a lively downtown core, historical landmarks, and a strong emphasis on cultural heritage.
 Its welcoming atmosphere and accessible location make it an attractive stop for travellers exploring the heart of Quebec.

 Île d’Orléans is a beautiful island located in the Saint Lawrence River, just a short distance from Quebec City.
 The island preserves the essence of early French settlement in Quebec through its traditional farmhouses, heritage churches, and fertile agricultural lands, known as the ‘Cradle of French America.’
 The island’s six villages feature scenic country roads, orchards, vineyards, and artisanal shops that offer a glimpse into rural Quebec life.
 Its charm lies in the combination of natural beauty, cultural heritage, and a strong sense of community that continues to thrive today.